Kalpa-Services/mmg-wp-plugin/README.txt

 1. Log in to your WordPress admin panel.
 2. Navigate to 'Plugins' -> 'Add New'.
-3. In the search box, type "MMG Checkout Payment for WooCommerce".
+3. In the search box, type " MMG Checkout for WooCommerce for WooCommerce".
 4. Look for the plugin in the search results and click "Install Now".
 5. After installation, click "Activate" to enable the plugin.
 6. Configure the plugin settings in the WordPress admin area under 'Settings' > 'MMG Checkout'.